Go Back

 • Pour sugar over the cherries (without stirring or shaking)

-• Pour the vodka over the cherries until the jar is full, leaving a slight air gap at the top.
-Pour slowly being careful not to stir or shake the mixture.
+• Pour the vodka over the cherries.
+The jar should be full, leaving a slight air gap at the top.
+Pour the vodka slowly, being careful not to stir or shake the mixture.

-• Tightly close the jar and place in a dark cool place (such as a pantry or cupboard) for 3 months at room temp.
+• Tightly close the jar and place it in a dark, cool location (such as a pantry or cupboard) for 3 months at room temperature.

-• After three months, strain the liquid.
-You can either drink immediately or age it further.
+• After three months, strain and save the liquid.
+You can either drink it immediately or age it further.

 Notes

-• Traditionally it is drank as is, but it is also delicious as a mixer with ginger ale for a holiday cherry spritzer.
+• Traditionally, it is drunk as is, but it is also delicious when mixed with ginger ale for a holiday cherry spritzer.

-• The fruit will be extremely boozy, and may not have much remaining flavor of cherries, but it can be enjoyed on ice cream, cakes, or with other desserts.
-(Or if you're my dad, straight, as cherry shots).
+• The fruit will be extremely boozy and may not have much remaining flavor of cherries, but it can be enjoyed on ice cream, cakes, or with other desserts.

 Keyword brandy, cherry, liqueur, Polish, wisniak